 - Three (3) people to support in the workplace

 To view what is required by your Vocational Placement Provider, click here >> Vocational Placement FAQs

-The RPL pathway is offered to any Learner who can provide evidence of competency for the units offered within this qualification.
-This can include any previous training (formal or informal) of previous life or work experience.
+The RPL pathway is available to any learner who can provide evidence of competency for the units offered within the qualification.

 See the RPL Guide for more information on this process and how to apply.

 Credit transfer is also available for those that qualify.

 Once you’ve gained the Cert IV in Disability, you are now qualified for a career in the disability care sector.
 Career information provided by My Skills includes the following job outcomes: